-- If IInternetProtocolInfo is implemented, provide support for PARSE_SECURITY_URL and PARSE_SECURITY_DOMAIN so the URL security zone manager can handle the security properly.
+- If IInternetProtocolInfo is implemented, provide support for PARSE_SECURITY_URL and PARSE_SECURITY_DOMAIN so the URI security zone manager can handle the security properly.

-- Write the code for your protocol handler.
+- Write the code for your pluggable protocol handler.

 - Provide support for BINDF_NO_UI and BINDF_SILENTOPERATION.

-- Add a subkey for your protocol handler in the registry under HKEY_CLASSES_ROOT\PROTOCOLS\Handler.
+- Add a subkey for your pluggable protocol handler in the registry under HKEY_CLASSES_ROOT\PROTOCOLS\Handler.

-After the protocol handler is created and added to the registry, the handler can be used by any application that uses the functionality provided by Urlmon.dll.
-The following steps provide the general order of the calls made between Urlmon.dll and your protocol handler when a URL with the protocol scheme for which you registered your handler is called:
+After the pluggable protocol handler is created and added to the registry, the handler can be used by any application that uses the functionality provided by Urlmon.dll.
+The following steps provide the general order of the calls made between Urlmon.dll and your pluggable protocol handler when a URI with the scheme for which you registered your handler is called:

 Your pluggable protocol handler will need to access the requested data.
-First it will request the data from the Internet.
+First it will request the data from the local machine, intranet, or Internet.